How to Freeze Brussels Sprouts

 • Then, divide them into groups for steaming.
 Many times, it is best to group them based on size so that they will all steam uniformly.

-• Set up a pot on your stove with an inch of water in it and bring it to a rapid boil.
+• Set up a pot on your stove with an inch of water and bring it to a rapid boil.

-• While the water is heating, get another large bowl ready with cold water and ice cubes.
-This will be used to rapidly cool the Brussels sprouts and stop them from cooking (a process known as blanching).
+• While the water is heating, prepare another large bowl with cold water and ice cubes.
+This will rapidly cool the brussels sprouts and prevent them from cooking—a process known as blanching.

 • Once the water has come to a rolling boil, place the sprouts in a steamer basket in the boiling water and steam them, depending on their size.